ashn-dot-dev/site/src/blog/wip-year-of-failed-language-development.md

 abandoned code.
 This failure isn't the end of the world, and I feel that it certainly wont be the end of my involvement with programming language design.
-It just really sucks to put so much work into a project only to feel like that energy went to waste.
+It just really sucks to put so much work into a project only to feel like it was all for nothing.